mrgsolve/examples/misc_demo/cama.md

 ================

 -   Russian for "herself" (or female "myself")
--   It is what my daughter says when she wants doesn't want any help
+-   It is what my daughter says when she doesn't want any help

 ``` r
 code <- '